GLOBAL MARKETS-Stocks slip on Trump's new trade salvo, traders await U.S. jobs report

 European shares followed their Asian counterparts into the red but the falls were limited, and the broader ups and downs for markets this week suggest investors are not yet convinced the row will escalate into a full-blown trade war that threatens global economic growth.

-The dollar, which has tended to fall as trade tensions rise, was largely flat on the day but is up half a percent this week, its second consecutive week of gains.
+The dollar, which has tended to fall when trade tensions rise, was largely flat but is up half a percent this week.

-European and U.S. government bond yields fell and prices rose as investors sought the safety of government debt, but the moves were moderate.

-The MSCI World Index slipped 0.1 percent while the S&P 500 E-mini futures shed 0.86 percent, pointing to a lower start for Wall Street when it opens.
+The MSCI World Index slipped 0.08 percent, although it had erased most of its earlier losses as markets calmed in European trading.
+S&P 500 E-mini futures cut their losses to 0.6 percent, pointing to a lower start for Wall Street when it opens.

 Friday’s U.S. non-farm payrolls report, due at 1230 GMT, could determine the pace of future Federal Reserve interest rate rises and the dollar’s direction.

-Fed chairman Jerome Powell is also speaking later on Friday and investors will be looking for any signs that rates could rise more than expected.
-Markets predict two further hikes this year after the Fed raised rates last month.
+Fed chairman Jerome Powell is also speaking later on Friday and investors will be looking for any signs that rates could rise more than an expected two further hikes this year.
+The Fed raised rates last month.

 The U.S. March employment report is expected to show non-farm payroll growth of 193,000 jobs versus 313,000 the prior month, according to the latest Thomson Reuters poll of economists.